25 Hidden Oregon and Washington hotels

 - Historic Central Hotel.
 This recently renovated historic hotel has a lot of charm on the old Main Street of Burns, Oregon.
 The style resembles the Jennings Hotel in Joseph (mentioned above), with contactless check-in and modern luxuries.

 - Silvies Ranch — Silvies, Oregon.
 A ranching experience with a high-end atmosphere.
-There is a golf course, spa, and other luxuries like whiskey tasting and fine dining.
+A golf course, spa, and other luxuries like whiskey tasting and fine dining exist.
 While still located in Eastern Oregon, this is 90 minutes from Steens Mountain.

 25 hidden Oregon and Washington hotels